bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/2.2/install.html) for setting up a BigBlueButton 2.2 server.
+To help you setup a BigBlueButton server quickly, `bbb-install.sh` is a shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/2.2/install.html) for installing and conifuring up a BigBlueButton 2.2 server.

 With only a few parameters, `bbb-install.sh` can have your BigBlueButton server set up and ready for use in 30 minutes (depending on your server's internet speed to download and install packages).

-For example, given an Ubuntu 16.04 64-bit server with a public IP address, to install/update to the latest build of BigBlueButton 2.2 first SSH into the server as root and run the following command:
+For example, given an Ubuntu 16.04 64-bit server with a public IP address, you can install the latest build of BigBlueButton 2.2 by logging into your server via SSH and running the following command as root.

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -w -v xenial-22 -a -w
 ~~~

-The command will pull down the latest version of `bbb-install.sh`, send it to the BASH shell interpreter, and pass the parameters
+When you run this command it pulls down the latest version of `bbb-install.sh`, sends it to the BASH shell interpreter, and passes the parameters

-  * `-v xenial-22` which specifies you want to install the latest build of BigBlueButton 2.2.N,
+  * `-v xenial-22` installs the latest build of BigBlueButton 2.2.x,
-  * `-a` which specifies want to install the API demos (this makes it easy to do a few quick tests on the server), and
+  * `-a` installs the API demos (this makes it easy to do a few quick tests on the server), and
-  * `-w` which installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768.
+  * `-w` installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768.

-Note: If your server is also behind an external firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the external firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can launch the client.
+Note: If your server is also behind an external firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the external firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can use the server to run BigBlueButton.

-When `bbb-install.sh` finishes, you'll see a message that gives you a test URL to launch the BigBlueButton client and join a meeting called 'Demo Meeting'.
+When the above command finishes, you'll see a message that gives you a test URL to launch the BigBlueButton client and join a meeting called 'Demo Meeting'.

 ~~~
 # Warning: The API demos are installed and accessible from: